TomShacham/http4js/README.md

 - update example app
 - zipkin tracing
-  - visualise a trace, parse many sets of loglines into many traces
+  - visualise a trace, spin up a few apps and do it for reals
   - generate bytes not a math random string
   - support sampled and debug
   - pull out into a module
   - docs
 - breakout httpclients to module (probably have in both core and separate module 'http4js-client')
+- client side httpclient (from stu)
+- streaming
+- generalise routing to an interface, use totallylazy to implement new types of routing
 - reversible routing
   - what happens if names conflict?
   - what if multiple handlers match by path
-- client side httpclient (from stu)
-- streaming
-- generalise routing to an interface, use totallylazy to implement new types of routing

 ## Running HTTPS Server tests

 Follow these [Instructions](https://stackoverflow.com/questions/19665863/how-do-i-use-a-self-signed-certificate-for-a-https-node-js-server)